kumulustech/ktos-321/Keystone.md

 pip install python-openstackclient
 ```

-We also need to have a set of credentials set up in order to help map to the openstack environment:
+We also need to have a set of credentials set up in order to help map to the OpenStack environment:

 ```
 cat > ~/openrc.sh << EOF